OpenBazaar/docs/docs/protocol/bitcoin.md

 ```

 ## Bitcoin Wallets
 The OpenBazaar protocol specification has nothing to say about which Bitcoin wallet should be used with the protocol.
 To improve the user experience the reference implementation comes bundled with a built-in wallet.
-The default wallet implements something call Simplified Payment Verification (SPV) which provides strong cryptographic validation of incoming Bitcoin transactions while using very little of the computer's resources.
+The default wallet implements Simplified Payment Verification (SPV) which provides strong cryptographic validation of incoming Bitcoin transactions while using very little of the computer's resources.
 The drawback to SPV mode is it leaks enough private data to allow potential attackers to figure out which transactions came from the wallet.
 That information by itself doesn't say who the *owner* of the wallet is, though other investigative techniques might provide that information.

 For this reason, there is a setting in the openbazaar-go config file that allows a user to use bitcoind (a full Bitcoin implementation) with openbazaar-go.
 Bitcoind is a very heavyweight software and is typically only used by power users, but it does a much better job than SPV at providing transactional privacy.